 - Sports wagers would be authorized on pro and college sports, eSports and other domestic and international sports, including the Olympic Games.

 - Individuals can voluntarily exclude themselves from placing sports wagers through a voluntary exclusion program established by the North Carolina Lottery Commission.

 Are Mobile Sports Betting Apps available in NC?

-Mobile sports betting apps are illegal in North Carolina and it seems it will remain that way until at least 2023.
+Mobile sports betting apps are illegal in North Carolina and it will remain that way until at least 2023.
 There was momentum toward legalization of North Carolina sports betting before a stunning collapse of Senate Bill 688 occured in late June 2022.

 Under the proposed legislation, which will likely need to be revisted during the 2023 legislative session, the North Carolina Education Lottery Commission would issue between 10 and 12 interactive sports wagering operator licenses.

 These licenses will permit approved sites to offer NC betting apps for mobile wagering purposes.
 Tribal nations that operate retail casinos will also have mobile betting apps access in the state.

 Every legal NC sports betting online operation site offers an NC sports betting app that is Android compatible.
 These include PointsBet, DraftKings, BetMGM, FanDuel, BetRivers, WynnBET and FOX Bet sportsbook, among others.

 If you're looking forward to legal online sports betting NC, and you use an iOS device, not to worry.
 All the best betting app NC providers deliver an app that is compatible with iOS devices.
 These include DraftKings, BetMGM sportsbook, FanDuel, BetRivers, FOX Bet, WynnBET and PointsBet.
 And all of these apps are available for free download directly from the Apple App Store.

 Bonuses & Promotions at NC Sports Betting Sites